cloudcoil/cloudcoil/README.md

 #         command: ["echo", "Hello, World!"]
 #       restartPolicy: Never
 job = scheme.parse_file("hello-world.yaml")
+# It is serialized to the correc type
+assert isinstance(job, batch_v1.Job)
 # You can now create the job
 job.create()
+# You can also access different registered types from the scheme
+Job = scheme.get("Job")
+# Now you can parse the file using the from_file classmethod
+job = Job.from_file("hello-world.yaml")
+# the above is correctly typed with mypy if you use the cloudcoil mypy extension
+# even though the class was dynamically loaded from the scheme via a string
 ```

 ### Testing Integration